Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Introduction

-In this paper, we derive a Poisson multi-Bernoulli mixture (\pmbm) \mtt conjugate prior for the standard extended target models.
-The \pmbm conjugate prior, proposed for point target tracking in \cite{Williams:2015conjprior}, allows an elegant separation of the set of targets into two disjoint subsets: targets that have been detected, and targets that have not yet been detected.
+In this paper, we derive a \pmbm \mtt conjugate prior for the \ppp measurement model \cite{gilholm_SPIE_2005_extGroupTrack} and the standard multi-target motion model, see, e.g., \cite[p.
+314]{mahler_book_2007}.
 A preliminary version of this work was presented in \cite{GranstromFS:2016fusion}.
-This paper is a significant extension of that work, and contains the following contributions: \begin{enumerate} \item In Section~\ref{sec:conjPrior}, we present the conjugate prediction and the conjugate update for the \pmbm density. \item In Section~\ref{sec:AnalysisComplApproxErrorConv}, we analyse the complexity of the \pmbm filter, discuss how the data association problem can be handled, and analyse the approximation error that is incurred by approximating the data association.
+This paper is a significant extension of that work, and contains the following contributions: \begin{enumerate} \item In Section~\ref{sec:conjPrior}, we derive, for the \ppp extended target likelihood, the conjugate update for the \pmbm density, and we review the conjugate prediction for the \pmbm density, which was presented in \cite{Williams:2015conjprior}. \item In Section~\ref{sec:AnalysisComplApproxErrorConv}, we analyse the complexity of the \pmbm filter, discuss how the data association problem can be handled, and analyse the approximation error that is incurred by approximating the data association.
 In Section~\ref{sec:MBmerging}, we propose a merging algorithm that can be used to reduce the number of components in a multi Bernoulli mixture. \item In Section~\ref{sec:GGIWPMBM}, we present a computationally feasible implementation of the \pmbm filter, based on gamma Gaussian inverse Wishart (\ggiw) single target models. \item In Section~\ref{sec:SimulationStudy}, we present a simulation study, where the \ggiw-\pmbm filter is compared to state-of-the-art algorithms, and we present an experiment, in which the benefits of modelling the targets that have not yet been detected is highlighted. \end{enumerate} Problem formulation and modelling are presented in Section~\ref{sec:PaperOverview} and Section~\ref{eq:RFSmodeling}, respectively.
 The paper is concluded in Section~\ref{sec:Conclusions}.